ijwilson/QTLtree/README.md

 (http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1004369)

 The code here can be used as a stand alone program and also is part of an R library.

+This is partially based on ideas in the paper

+Sevon P, Toivonen H, Ollikainen V: TreeDT: tree pattern mining for gene mapping.
+IEEE/ACM Trans Comput Biol Bioinform.
+2006, 3: 174-185.